A topic from the subject of Analytical Chemistry in Chemistry.

 1. Sample Preparation:

-- Collect water samples in clean containers.
+1. Collect water samples in clean, acid-washed polyethylene bottles.

-- Filter the samples to remove particles.
+2. Filter the samples through a 0.45 µm filter to remove particulate matter.

 2. Calibration Curve Preparation: